Nikk8744/Freelance-Time-Tracker/Readme.md

 - when a log is added it should be added to project.logs array as well
 - when a log is removed/deleted it should be removed from project.logs array as well
 - log duration calculation can be done in hours - need to update the calculation logic.
+- implement all the validation logic for all routes and parameters